Top 3 tips for working from home

 More work from home tips are at the bottom of this post.

-Here’s a list of on-line learning sites that may help.
+Here’s a list of online learning sites for homeschooling:

 1. Khan Academy – K-12th grade